 In an at-fault state, drivers carry insurance to cover the accidents that they cause.
 This is different from a no-fault system where each driver carries coverage for their own injuries regardless of who caused the accident.
 In at-fault states, drivers file third-party claims for damages against the driver who hit them.

-If you need help getting compensated after a car crash, call Burriss Ridgeway Injury Lawyers.
+If you need help getting compensated after a car crash, call the Lexington car accident lawyers at Burriss Ridgeway Injury Lawyers.
 Our South Carolina car accident attorneys offer free case reviews.
 Call (803) 451-4000 today.